BestTimesToVisit.com Logo

 safety

-Antigua and Barbuda are generally very safe, but like anywhere, it's wise to be aware of your surroundings.
-Avoid walking alone in poorly lit areas at night and keep valuables secure and out of sight.
-Stick to well-trafficked beaches during the day.
+Antigua and Barbuda are generally very safe for tourists, but it's always wise to take standard precautions.
+Avoid walking alone in poorly lit areas at night, and keep valuables secure and out of sight.
+Lock your rental car and hotel room, just as you would anywhere else.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.